CloudVE/cloudbridge/docs/topics/event_system.rst

 Working with the CloudBridge Event System
 =========================================
-In order to provide more comprehensive logging and standardize CloudBridge function, we have adopted an Event Dispatcher middleware layer.
+In order to provide more comprehensive logging and standardize CloudBridge functions, we have adopted a middleware layer to handle event calls.
 In short, each event has a corresponding list of dispatchers called in priority order.
-For the time being, only a listening subscription model is implemented, thus each event has a series of subscribed methods accepting the same parameters, that get run in priority order along the main function call.
+For the time being, only a listening subscription model is implemented, thus each event has a series of subscribed methods accepting the same parameters, that get run in priority order along with the main function call.
 This Event System allows both developers and users to easily add intermediary functions by event name, without having to modify the pre-existing code, thus improving the library's flexibility.